-The Department of Public Works shall supervise and administer all maintenance, construction and engineering of the public works of the City except for those areas designated by the Board of Aldermen as the responsibility of the Parks and Recreation Commission and except for those areas subject to the control of the Board of Education.
-The Department shall administer all maintenance of the areas subject to the control of the Board of Education if the Board of Education so requests provided that such work shall be charged to the appropriation of the Board of Education and approved by the Board of Aldermen.
+The Department of Public Works shall supervise and administer all maintenance, construction and engineering of the public works of the City except for those areas designated by the Mayor as the responsibility of the Parks and Recreation Commission and except for those areas subject to the control of the Board of Education.
+The Department shall administer all maintenance of the areas subject to the control of the Board of Education, if the Board of Education so requests.